jcqlng/Gamer-Trivia/README.md

 # TriviaGame
-Trivia game using JavaScript for the logic and jQuery to manipulate HTML
+Trivia game using JavaScript for the logic and jQuery to manipulate HTML.
+I focused mostly on the javascript sheet rather than the style.
+I used most of the material from the class activities and sources given.

 # Game functions
  * The player will have a limited amount of time to finish the quiz.